 The incredible temples of Bagan are just one of the many highlights of Myanmar in South East Asia.
 We had planned on spending a couple of days here, but we were having such a good time that we ended up staying for a week.
-This is a not-to-be-missed destination in Myanmar and well worth, Read More
+The Bagan temples are a not-to-be-missed destination in Myanmar and, Read More

 Bagan is an 1100 year old temple complex that used to contain over 10,000 temples but now only has 2200.
 Most of the temples were destroyed by earthquakes, but some were by rebuilt by the military government in 1990 as a rush job to create a new tourist centre.
 The largest temple was built, Read More